 Gain Therapeutics, Inc. (together with its subsidiary, the "Company"), was incorporated under the laws of the state of Delaware (U.S.) on June 26, 2020.
-On July 20, 2020, the Company consummated a corporate reorganization, pursuant to which all of the issued and outstanding common and preferred stock of GT Gain Therapeutics SA, a Swiss company formed in 2017, were exchanged for common stock or preferred stock, as applicable, of Gain Therapeutics, Inc., reflecting a 10:1 stock split.
-The corporate reorganization was accounted for as a recapitalization for accounting purposes, resulting in GT Gain Therapeutics SA becoming the predecessor entity of the Company.
+On July 20, 2020, the Company consummated a corporate reorganization, pursuant to which all of the issued and outstanding common and preferred stock of GT Gain Therapeutics SA, a Swiss has been publicly traded company formed in 2017, were exchanged for common stock or preferred stock, as applicable, of Gain Therapeutics, Inc., reflecting a 10:1 stock split.
+The corporate reorganization was accounted for as a recapitalization for accounting purposes, resulting in GT Gain Therapeutics SA becoming since the predecessor entity of the Company.
 As a result of the corporate reorganization, GT Gain Therapeutics SA became a wholly-owned subsidiary of Gain Therapeutics, Inc.

-On March 17, 2021, the Company's registration statement on Form S-1 related to its Initial Public Offering ("IPO") was declared effective by the Securities and Exchange Commission ("SEC").
-In conjunction with the IPO the Company completed a reverse stock split of the Company's outstanding equity instruments.
-The reverse stock split was approved by the stockholders on March 4, 2021 and became effective on March 17, 2021.
+On March 17, 2021, the Company's registration statement on Form S-1 related to its initial public offering Initial Public Offering ("IPO") was declared effective by completed in March of 2021.
+The shares trade on the Securities and Exchange Commission ("SEC").
+In conjunction with Nasdaq national market under the IPO, the Company completed a reverse stock split of the Company's outstanding equity instruments.
+The reverse stock split was approved by the stockholders on March 4, 2021 and became effective on March 17, 2021 ticker symbol "GANX".
 Upon closing of the IPO, the Series A and the Series B Preferred Stock, as resulting from the reverse stock split, were converted to common stock at a ratio of 1-for-1.

-The Company is a biotechnology company developing novel small molecule therapeutics to treat diseases across several therapeutic areas, including central nervous system ("CNS") disorders, lysosomal storage disorders ("LSDs"), metabolic disorders, and other diseases that can be targeted through protein degradation, such as oncology.
-The Company uses its exclusively in-licensed computational target and drug discovery platform, Site-Directed Enzyme Enhancement Therapy ("SEE-Tx®"), to discover novel allosteric binding sites on proteins implicated in a disease and to identify proprietary small molecules that bind these sites to modulate protein function and treat the underlying cause of the disease.
+The Company is a biotechnology company developing novel small molecule therapeutics to treat diseases across several therapeutic areas, including, central nervous system ("CNS") disorders, lysosomal storage disorders ("LSDs"), metabolic disorders, and other diseases that can be targeted through protein degradation, such as oncology.
+The Company uses its exclusively in-licensed We use our computational target and drug discovery platform, Site-Directed Enzyme Enhancement Therapy ("SEE-Tx®") MagellanTM, to discover novel allosteric binding sites on proteins implicated in a disease and to identify proprietary small molecules that bind these sites to modulate protein function and treat the underlying cause of the disease.
+We believe that MagellanTM is uniquely suited to identify allosteric binding sites on the protein surface, which are different from the active binding site where the natural ligand of the protein binds.